Audio-Synchronized Visual Animation: Audio-Synchronized Visual Animation

-to distinguish the synchronized pair from shifted ones.
-We use $P_{\text{Sync}}$ as a synchronization indicator to remove low-scoring clips.
-When computing $P_{\text{sync}}$, we discard the temperature parameter $\tau$ used to improve training efficacy.
-We detail the synchronization classifier and $P_{\text{sync}}$ in supplementary. \end{itemize} We empirically determine the thresholds of each metric by prioritizing quality, acknowledging that some acceptable clips might be discarded.
-After automatic curation, we merge all 3-second clips from each video, and remove categories with less than 100 examples to address category imbalance, resulting in a dataset with 76 categories and 39,902 examples.
-We refer to this dataset as AVSync-AC (Audio-Video Sync with Automatic Curation).

-\paragraph{Manual Curation} We further select 15 diverse categories with clear audio-visual motion cues from AVSync-AC for manual refinement.
+\newparagraph{Manual Curation} We further select 15 diverse categories with clear audio-visual motion cues from AVSync-AC for manual refinement.
 The categories range from animals and human actions to triggered tools and musical instruments.
-Manual curation once again seeks to identify appropriate videos for \task with the criteria above: high correlation, dynamic content, and quality and relevance.
+Manual curation once again seeks to identify appropriate videos for \task{} with the criteria above: high correlation, dynamic content, quality and relevance.

-\paragraph{Dataset Summary} The final dataset, \db, contains 90 training and 10 testing videos per category, each 2$\sim$10 seconds long.
-We provide an overview of \db in~\cref{fig:avsync_gallery}.
-To verify the effectiveness of our curation pipeline, we randomly sample three 1500-video splits on the selected 15 categories from VGGSS and AVSync-AC, and quantitatively compare them with \db in~\cref{fig:vggsound_dataset_compare} and \cref{tab:dataset_ablation}.
-We also compare \db with existing audio-visual datasets in supplementary, highlighting its advantages for \task.
+\newparagraph{Dataset Summary} The final dataset, \db, contains 90 training and 10 testing videos per category, each 2$\sim$10 seconds long.
+We provide an overview of \db{} in~\cref{fig:avsync_gallery}.
+To validate our curation pipeline, we randomly sample three 1500-video splits on the selected 15 categories from VGGSS and AVSync-AC, and quantitatively compare them with \db{} in~\cref{fig:vggsound_dataset_compare} and \cref{tab:dataset_ablation}.
+We also compare \db{} with other audio-visual datasets in Suppl.
+Sec.
+5.1.

 \PAlign{{P_{\textit{Align}}}} \PRelSync{P_{\textit{RelSync}}} \PSyncGAlign{P_{\textit{Sync}|\textit{Align}}} \PAlignSync{{P_{\textit{Sync}\&\textit{Align}}}}